 Film Maker Services

-Japan's production landscape offers filmmakers a rich variety of locations, from Tokyo's urban environments to diverse settings across Osaka and beyond.
-The country's growing film infrastructure—supported by JVTA (Japan Visual Tourism Association) and studios such as Toho Studios (Tokyo)—provides filmmakers with the resources to execute projects of any scale, from intimate documentaries to ambitious branded content campaigns.
+Japan's production scene gives filmmakers a rich range of locations.
+They span Tokyo's city streets, varied settings across Osaka, and much more.
+The country's film setup keeps growing, backed by JVTA (Japan Visual Tourism Association) and studios such as Toho Studios (Tokyo).
+That setup lets filmmakers run projects of any size, from small documentaries to bold branded content campaigns.

-Our NeedAFixer network connects you with versatile filmmakers across Japan who can adapt to the specific demands of your project, whether that means leading a full crew or working lean on a documentary or branded content piece.
-Our professionals bring end-to-end production capability, local knowledge of Japanese locations and culture, and the creative agility to deliver compelling work on any budget.
+Our NeedAFixer network connects you with versatile filmmakers across Japan.
+Each one adapts to what your project needs, whether that means leading a full crew or working lean on a documentary or branded content piece.
+Our pros bring start-to-finish production skill and local knowledge of Japanese locations and culture.
+They also bring the creative agility to deliver strong work on any budget.

 ACT 01